adekilekunabdullahi/alx-low_level_programming/README.md

-This directory contain projects on C language ghh
+# This directory contain projects on C language